utailab/documents/file_io.md

 I/O?
 I/O stands for *Input/Output*.
 In programming jargon, input means reading some values from a device and output means writing some values to a device.
-Device is a general word that not only refers to monitors, hard disk drives, CD-ROMs, etc but also USB ports, network cards and almost everything that is a part of a computer.
+Device is a general word that not only refers to monitors, hard disk drives, CD-ROM drives, etc but also USB ports, network cards and almost everything that is a part of a computer.

-To be able to do I/O on any device such as hard disks or monitors, we must ask the operating system to the I/O on behalf of us.
-Therefore programming languages library functions and classes use the operating system services to do the I/O. Based on this, we should know how the operating system handles the devices and what services it offers to work with the them.
+To be able to do I/O on any device such as hard disks or monitors, we must ask the operating system to do the I/O on behalf of us.
+Therefore, library functions and classes of programming languages use the operating system services to do the I/O. Based on this, we should understand how the operating system handles the devices and what services it offers to work with the them.

 ## I/O the Unix Way

 On Unix-like operating systems such as Linux, almost all devices are represented as files (there are exceptions to this however).
 A file is a conceptual entity that can be opened, read, written and closed just like *regular files* on a hard disk.
-So there is no difference between a regular file on the disk and a USB device because the operations that the operating system offers are the same for both.
+So, as far as the programmer is concerned, there is no difference between a regular file on the disk and a USB device because the operations that the operating system offers are the same for both.
 Consequently, to do I/O on any regular file or device (called *special file*), we must first **open** it, then do the **reading** or **writing** and finally **close** it.

 ## I/O in Programming Languages

 Building on what was said, programming languages offer these operations (open, read, write, close) on their own way through library functions and classes.
+These functions or classes use the operating system services under the hood.

 Reading from a regular file in Python: